Coronavirus Research at URMC

 Studying COVID-19 and Breast Milk

-A collaborative project between researchers at the University of Rochester Medical Center, New York University and University of Idaho will examine whether mothers can transmit COVID-19 through breast milk and whether the breast milk itself has immunological properties against the disease.
+A collaborative project between researchers at URMC, New York University and University of Idaho is examining whether mothers can transmit COVID-19 through breast milk and whether the breast milk itself has immunological properties against the disease.
 Funded by the Bill and Melinda Gates Foundation and the National Institutes of Health, the study could result in critical guidance for current and soon-to-be mothers.
-Learn more about this joint research project.

-The Lung Development Molecular Atlas Program (LungMAP) and the Human BioMolecular Atlas Program (HuBMAP) collaboratives received funding from the National Institutes of Health to examine human lung tissue in order to determine why children seemingly contract COVID-19 at a lower rate and remain more asymptomatic than the older population.
-Gloria Pryhuber, professor of Neonatology, will lead URMC's involvement in this multi-institutional project.
-Learn more about this research project.
+The Lung Development Molecular Atlas Program (LungMAP) and the Human BioMolecular Atlas Program (HuBMAP) collaboratives are examining human lung tissue to determine why children seemingly contract COVID-19 at a lower rate and remain more asymptomatic than older populations.

 Identifying Disease Patterns

 The New York State Emerging Infections Program (EIP) is part of the federal Centers for Disease Control & Prevention's national effort to provide population-based communicable disease data to identify disease patterns, evaluate vaccine programs, and to identify at-risk populations.
-The URMC EIP will be performing laboratory and population-based surveillance for COVID-19 as part of a multi-site national study.
-The group will collect a variety of demographic and clinical data that will be reported to the Centers for Disease Control & Prevention and the Monroe County Department of Public Health.
+The URMC EIP is performing laboratory and population-based surveillance for COVID-19 as part of a multi-site national study.
+The group is collecting a variety of demographic and clinical data that will be reported to the Centers for Disease Control & Prevention and the Monroe County Department of Public Health.

 Interested in Participating in Coronavirus Research?

-Sign up for our research registry to be alerted of new opportunities to participate in health research (you can now select COVID-19/Coronavirus as an area of research interest).
-If you are currently participating in one of our clinical studies that was paused due to the COVID-19 pandemic, you can learn more on our FAQ page.
+Sign up for our research registry to be alerted of new opportunities to participate in health research (you can select COVID-19/Coronavirus as an area of research interest).